sangam534/surface_cleaniliness/README.md

-# Table_Cleanliness_Detector
+# surface_Cleanliness_Detector
-This software will analyze images or video of a table surface, detect anomalies (like food wastage, spills, or dirt), calculate a cleanliness percentage, and classify the table as "Clean" or "Dirty".
+This software will analyze images or video of any surface, detect anomalies (like food wastage, spills, or dirt), calculate a cleanliness percentage, and classify the surface as "Clean" or "Dirty".

-AI-Powered Table Cleanliness Detector
+AI-Powered surface Cleanliness Detector
-Welcome to the Table Cleanliness Detector!
+Welcome to the surface Cleanliness Detector!
 This project harnesses the power of machine learning and computer vision to determine the state of a table—whether it's pristine and ready for use, or cluttered and in need of a cleanup.
 This tool is ideal for fast-paced environments like cafeterias, co-working spaces, or even just keeping your home desk organized.

 What does this do?
 The system analyzes an image or a live video feed of a table surface and provides a real-time assessment, categorizing the table into distinct states (e.g., Clean, Slightly Cluttered, Dirty).